chocolatey/chocolatey-workshop/ReadMe.md

 It's preferred that you perform all of this exercise from a Vagrant image, but you can follow along with a physical Windows box.
 With Vagrant, you will need either VirtualBox or Hyper-V for the box provider.

 #### Vagrant Setup
  1. Ensure you have a recent version of [Vagrant](https://downloads.vagrantup.com).
 It is suggested you have at least 1.8.x for linked clones which makes Windows VMs come up lightning quick.
 Windows machine - `choco install vagrant -y` (then `refreshenv`).
+OFFLINE: You should find this in the chocolatey-workshop/setup folder.
  1. Pre-download the vagrant box we will be using - `vagrant init ferventcoder/win2012r2-x64-nocm` (this is a 4GB box, about 8GB unpacked).
+OFFLINE: You should find this in the vagrant_boxes folder that was copied to your system.
  1. VirtualBox - If you are completing the workshop with VirtualBox, ensure you have VirtualBox 5 or 5.1 installed.
 Windows install is `choco install virtualbox -y`.
+OFFLINE: You should find this in the chocolatey-workshop/setup folder.
  1. OFFLINE WORKSHOP: If we've had you copy files for offline use of this workshop, copy the packages folder into the `demo/packages` folder.
 Also copy files from the `downloads` folder to `resources/installers`.
  1. OFFLINE: Go to `shell/InstallChocolatey.ps1` and set `$installLocalFile = $true` on line 1.
  1. C4B: Place the license you received (by email or fileshare) in `demo/resources/licenses`.
 Make sure it is named `chocolatey.license.xml`.
+OFFLINE: This should already be placed, but ensure that it is there.
  1. C4B TRIAL: If you have a trial license, put the `chocolatey.extension` package into the packages folder.
  1. Run `vagrant up` (or `vagrant provision` if already running).